Kremer stymies Yankees in MLB debut for Orioles in 5-1 win

+“They’re a storied franchise, they always have power hitters, guys good with the bat,” the Orioles right-hander said.

+The Yankees’ current injury-depleted roster doesn’t exactly contain a whole lot of Bronx Bombers, but Kremer may decide to gloss over that tiny detail when he tells the story of his first big league game.

-BALTIMORE (AP) — Dean Kremer allowed one hit over six innings in his major league debut, DJ Stewart homered off Masahiro Tanaka and the Baltimore Orioles beat the skidding New York Yankees 5-1 on Sunday.
+Kremer allowed one hit over six innings and struck out seven, DJ Stewart homered off Masahiro Tanaka and Baltimore beat the skidding Yankees 5-1 on Sunday.

 New York committed two errors, allowed three unearned runs and finished with only four hits.
-The Yankees lost three of four to Baltimore and have gone 5-13 since opening 16-6.
+The Yankees lost three of four to the Orioles and are 5-13 since starting 16-6.

-The Orioles had lost 19 straight to the Yankees before winning the final three games of this series.
+“I’ve got to do a better job of creating that environment where guys are coming in and getting the right things done and putting themselves in the right frame of mind,” manager Aaron Boone said.
+“Obviously the season’s getting shorter and shorter.”

+The Orioles, meanwhile, are finally benefiting from the rebuilding strategy of swapping established talent for youthful potential.

 The 24-year-old Kremer came to the Orioles organization in July 2018 as part of the trade that sent Manny Machado to the Los Angeles Dodgers.
-Kremer worked his way through Baltimore’s minor league system and finally reached the point where the rebuilding club wanted to see what he could do in the big leagues.
+Kremer worked his way through Baltimore’s minor league system and finally reached the point where the club wanted to see what he could do in the big leagues.

 The right-hander did not disappoint.
-He allowed one run, walked three and struck out seven — including the first two batters he faced.
+He allowed one run, walked three and retired 14 of the final 15 batters he faced.

+“He really acted like he’d been there before,” Orioles catcher Bryan Holaday said.
+“You wouldn’t have been able to tell it was his first time out.”

 Kremer’s lone brush with trouble came in the second inning, when New York used two walks and a single by Miguel Andújar to load the bases with one out.
 Erik Kratz drove in a run with a force play at third before Kremer struck out Tyler Wade.

+“I was really impressed with that second inning, to be able to wiggle out of it only allowing a run,” Orioles manager Brandon Hyde said.
+“That showed a lot about his character and poise.”

 After that, Kremer (1-0) retired 10 straight, then walked Luke Voit in the sixth.
-He ended his outing by retiring Brett Gardner on a flyball and striking out cleanup hitter Clint Frazier.
+He ended his outing by getting Brett Gardner on a flyball and striking out cleanup hitter Clint Frazier.

+The Yankees went quietly in another listless performance.
+After winning the opener of the series to extend its winning streak of Baltimore to 19, New York lost the final three by a collective 17-5 score.

+“I think we’re frustrated.
+I think guys are (ticked) off.
+Understandable,” Boone said.
+“But we’ve got to fight our way through it.
+And we’ve got to find a way to put a little bit more pressure, obviously offensively, to get going here.”

 Stewart gave the Orioles an early lead, hitting a drive over the right-field wall after Hanser Alberto led off the first inning with a bunt single.
 It was the third homer in two days for Stewart, who was 0 for 17 for the season before going on his long-ball tear.